April 12, 2024

 Digitization of tender procedures and new certified platforms: Operability and current issues

-This article is the fifth in our “Public Procurement Corner” series, providing updates on the new public procurement code with a focus on supplies to NHS bodies.
+This article is part of our “Public Procurement Corner” series, providing updates on the new public procurement code with a focus on supplies to NHS bodies.

 When fully implemented, the provisions of the new Public Procurement Code[1] (“Code”) on the digitization of tender procedures will cover digital management of all phases of the procedure, from planning and design to the award and execution of contracts.[2]